 On the TV/Console

 Besides rentals of online equipment, video game consoles can be a great tool for facilitating a trivia night.
-The Xbox and PlayStation platforms each sell games that can be used to great effect.
+The and platforms each sell games that can be used to great effect.
 There are services, such as Jackbox Games (linked above for each platform), that specialize in party games on various platforms.
 If you go this route, do not feel constrained by the rules of the game you purchase.
 You can always use a separate scoring system, with the game serving as your questions source.

 Make your own questions